Mobility-induced order in active XY spins on a substrate

 for $k\rightarrow 0$; $\eta\equiv \eta_2-\eta_1$.
 Here and below, $R$ refers to renormalized quantities.
 Exponent $\eta$ varies {\em continuously} with $\mu_1,\,\mu_2$ and can be positive or negative; detailed calculations show $\eta <1/3$ always~\cite{alp}.
 For $\eta>(<)0$, $C^R_{\theta\theta}(k)\ll (\gg) C^0_{\theta\theta}(k)$ as $k\rightarrow 0$, demonstrating strong suppression (enhancement) of fluctuations in the long wavelength limit.
 Next, the renormalized variance $\Delta_\theta^R \equiv\langle\theta^2 ({\bf x},t)\rangle_R $ now acquires a novel $L$-dependence:

-This means $\Delta_\theta^R$ can grow, respectively, {\em logarithmically slower} or {\em faster} with $\ln L$ than QLRO, representing order {\em stronger} or {\em weaker} than QLRO, named, respectively, SQLRO, or WQLRO; for $\eta=0$, QLRO is retrieved.
-Equation~(\ref{eta-intro}) also implies a surface logarithmically smoother or rougher than the 2D EW surface.
+This means $\Delta_\theta^R$ can grow, respectively, {\em logarithmically slower} or {\em faster} with $\ln L$ than QLRO, representing order {\em stronger} or {\em weaker} than QLRO, named, respectively, SQLRO, or WQLRO. { This defines a hitherto unknown {\em generalized QLRO}, that evidently extends the well-known QLRO found in the equilibrium $2d$ XY model at low temperature to the realm of nonequilibrium.
+We thus identify a {\em nonuniversal exponent} $\eta(\mu_1,\mu_2)$ expressed by Eq.~(\ref{eta-intro}) in our active XY model that parametrizes the generalized QLRO.
+This exponent is universal in the equilibrium $2d$ XY model, i.e., Eq.~(\ref{eta-intro}) holds in equilibrium with $\eta=0$, when QLRO is retrieved.} Equation~(\ref{eta-intro}) also implies a surface logarithmically smoother or rougher than the $2d$ EW surface.
 Likewise, the renormalized correlator $C_{\theta\theta}^R(r)$, related to the inverse Fourier transform of $C_{\theta\theta}^R(k)$, scales as

 for large $r$.
 Related to $C^R_{\theta\theta}(r)$, the renormalized spin correlation function $C_{ZZ}^R(r)$ for large $r$ is